-THE HANGOVER REPORT – The heart new musical DISTANT THUNDER brings welcome new perspective but is a tad undercooked
+THE HANGOVER REPORT – The heartfelt but undercooked new musical DISTANT THUNDER engages in a welcome new perspective

 Shaun Taylor-Corbett and Jeff Barehand in Amas Musical Theatre’s production of “Distant Thunder” at A.R.T./New York Theatre (photo by Russ Rowland).

-Currently over at A.R.T./New York Theatres in Hell’s Kitchen, you’ll be able to find the Off-Broadway musical Distant Thunder.
+Currently over at A.R.T./New York Theatres in Hell’s Kitchen, you’ll be able to find the Off-Broadway musical Distant Thunder, which I attended on Indigenous Peoples’ Day.
 Conceived by Shaun Taylor-Corbett and featuring a book by Taylor-Corbett and his mother Lynn Taylor-Corbett, as well as a score by Shaun Taylor-Corbett and Chris Wiseman (with additional music by Robert Lindsey-Nassif and Michael Moricz), the new musical tells the prodigal son-like story of a young man — born into the Blackfeet tribe but raised largely in White society — whose homecoming to his tribe goes anything but smoothly (the musical also bears more than a passing resemblance to the plot of The Lion King).

 First and foremost, Distant Thunder is notable for providing audiences a welcome look into a community — that of the Indigenous American people — that’s often overlooked in theater and popular culture at large.
 Taking its inspiration from a number of true events that transpired on the Blackfeet Reservation in Browning, Montana, the work is an undeniably heartfelt tribute to a resilient and proud people — complete with an endearing roster of characters that make sitting through the show a pleasant and enriching experience — and its musings on identity transcend the show’s setting.
 That being said, the book at its current state is admittedly a tad undercooked and could use some additional fleshing out (e.g., the musical’s resolution is particularly rushed).
 Although the score is tinged with country and pop-rock influences, it largely sticks to the contemporary musical theater mold that courses through many a new musical.
 The songs are at their most effective when paired and integrated with Native drumming and dancing, which alas only occurs on occasion.